jaljo/articles/text-editor/text-editor-002-en-proofing.md

 The `isTitle` flag is used to disable the  bold / unbold button when the selected text is a title (we always want titles to be bold).
-The `isBold` flag is used to whether highlight or not the bold / unbold button when the selected text is aleady bold or not (this button behavior is similar to the one you'll find on any wording processor).
+The `isBold` flag is used to whether highlight or not the bold / unbold button when the selected text is already bold or not (this button behavior is similar to the one you'll find on any wording processor).
 When clicked, the button dispatches a `MUTATE` action.
 That action is observed by an epic which will actually perform the selected text mutation.

-**How these flags values are determined ?**
+**How are these flags values determined ?**
-A dedicated epic is executed both when we open the text toolbox, and also when applying a text mutation.
+A dedicated epic is executed both when we open the text toolbox and apply a text mutation.
 Selected text's state is automagically guessed using [`document.queryCommandState`](https://developer.mozilla.org/en-US/docs/Web/API/Document/queryCommandState) function.
 This function returns a boolean indicating if the selection is of the given type :